Kristinaa78/dp-kernel-fuzzing/linux-user/usb_fuzzer/src/README.md

    ....
    // repeat the command with a blank line until the end of the IP range
 ```
 For obvious reasons, the kernel needs to be run with disabled KASLR.
-This can be done by specifying the `nokaslr` kernel boot parameter in QEMU (in `-append` option).
+This can be done by specifying the `nokaslr` kernel boot parameter in QEMU (in `-append` option). `nokaslr` parameter disables the kernel randomization which can be verified by either debugging the running system with `gdb` or by using `grep` against `/proc/kallsyms` in VM.